Kars1996/BillTimeline/README.md

-Sure!
-Here is a more structured and detailed roadmap for learning front-end development, formatted using markdown for better readability and providing additional information on each topic.

----

 # Front-End Development Roadmap

 Once you've gained a solid understanding of **HTML**, **CSS**, and **JavaScript**, you can begin to explore more advanced topics and tools to enhance your front-end development skills.
 Here's a roadmap to guide you on your journey: